-Continuing in this vein is his groundbreaking new book, The Family Roe.
+Continuing in this vein is his groundbreaking new book, The Family Roe, “a masterclass in reporting” (TIME).
 It details the hidden lives behind Roe v.
 Wade, humanizing the Supreme Court’s most enduringly divisive case, and enabling us to reassess Roe, to view abortion not through politics but people—starting with the plaintiff “Jane Roe.”

 Despite her famous pseudonym, no one knows the full truth about Norma McCorvey (1947–2017), whose unwanted pregnancy in 1969 opened this great fracture in American life.
 Prager spent years with McCorvey, discovering her personal papers—a previously unseen trove—and witnessing her final moments.
 Drawing on a decade of research, The Family Roe reveals the woman behind “Roe.”
 Propelled by the crosscurrents of politics, sex and religion, gender and class, McCorvey’s life tells the complicated and shifting saga of abortion in America.
 Writing in novelistic detail about her personal struggles, Prager recounts her story in full for the first time, including an explosive revelation at the core of the case: McCorvey never had the abortion she’d sought and gave birth to three daughters, all placed for adoption.